FinTech: Add a Feature (Parental Controls) 2025

 Feature Set: My must-have features include: Block/flag vendor/merchant category; Suspicious transaction alerts; and Blocked merchant/vendor lists.
 Nice to have features include: Child-friendly financial report; Direct-deposit; and PIN reminders.
 Surprising and delightful features include: Graduated accounts, and Custom UI views.

-Style Tile: As this is an established brand, I stayed true to the organization’s color palette, style, logo and font.
+Product Design: As this is an established brand, I stayed true to the organization’s color palette, style, logo and font.
 In lieu of their custom font, I used Manrope - a clean, san-serif font - in various weights, for the headlines and text, which is clean and easy to read.
 I also downloaded various user screens from their press kit to mimic the basic look and feel of the app, including the spacing, components, and iconography used in their existing UI.

 Mid/High Fidelity-Wireframes: I developed mid and high-fidelity wireframes of the three user/task flows, and ran a total of two usability tests, with early user feedback integrated into the later testing of my high-fidelity prototypes.